jessejohns-1/web-45-web-sprint-challenge-build-a-web-api-jessejohns-1/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. The core features of Node.js and Express and why they are useful.
+1. The core features of Node.js and Express and why they are useful. node js is a platform for building i/o applications express is a framework based on node.js which is used for building web building apllications using approaches and principles of node

 1. Understand and explain the use of Middleware.
+ Middleware provides Things offered outside the normal capabilities of an os.
+You can add services and capabilites to applications which is awesome!.

 1. The basic principles of the REST architectural style.
+Client-Server
+Stateless
+Cache
+Uniform Interface
+Layered System
+Code-On-Demand
+Style Derivation Summary

 1. Understand and explain the use of Express Routers.
+Routing allows you to create a new router object to handle requests to specifics urls

 1. Describe tooling used to manually test the correctness of an API.
+Postman, Rest Assured, jMeter,HTTPie,insomnia